 I’ve also heard “Doin’ Time” from her 2019 album Norman Fucking Rockwell on the radio.
 And I’ve heard her song “Young and Beautiful” for The Great Gatsby soundtrack, though the first version of that song I heard was a cover from music collective Postmodern Jukebox.
 I’ve also heard her cover of the song “Once Upon A Dream” used for some trailers for the movie Maleficent.

 As I listen to the Lana Del Rey discography I might come across a song and go “oh yeah I’ve heard that.”
-For now just looking at the track list of her albums those are the only songs of her I can say I know for sure.
+For now just looking at the tracklist of her albums those are the only songs of hers I can say I know for sure.

 There are some artists that definitely use their own personal experiences to inform their music, and there’s nothing wrong with that.
-Kate Bush was the first music artist I really got into where I often realized, “oh this song isn’t about her or her personal life experience.”
-I realized that music doesn’t have to be a reflection of an artist’s life or view point.
-Music and songs can be a more abstract.
-Before I just always felt that a song was either some personal diary entry where the artist shares their feelings about a particular topic, or some impersonal and generic song about partying or dancing or something like that.
-I should clarify; I’m not saying Kate Bush was the first/only artist to do this, but she’s the first artist I discovered who did this where this really clicked in my brain that “music does not necessarily equal a personal diary of life experiences.”
+Kate Bush was the first music artist that I really got into where I realized, “oh this song isn’t about her or her personal life experience.”
+I learned that music doesn’t have to be a reflection of an artist’s life or viewpoint.
+Music and songs can be more abstract.
+Before getting into Kate Bush I always thoughts a song was either some personal diary entry where the artist shares their feelings about a particular topic, or some impersonal and generic song about partying or dancing.
+I should clarify; I’m not saying Kate Bush was the first/only artist to do this, but she’s the first artist where this really clicked in my brain that, “music does not necessarily equal a personal diary of life experiences.”